 One of my friends wanted to go on exchange in Term 1 and Term 2, both at different schools, and that was possible for her, too, after she talked to the Go Global people.
 If you have a vision, they’ll help you with it.

 Definitely the people that you meet there and all the unique opportunities that you don’t have in Canada.
 I know everyone says this, but you have friends all over the world, and you really do meet up with them in unexpected ways afterward.

 When I had co-op in Toronto, one of my best friends from exchange was passing by Toronto, so we got to catch up there, and it was so nice!
 You just never know when you’re gonna run into them again!

 What did you learn most about yourself through this experience?

 I reflected a lot, enough to change my major and be brave to do so.
 I feel like it was just a time where I realized I had so much more agency.
 Going on exchange and being independent, you really gather the courage to make a big decision.
 Carrying it out right away gave me so much more confidence to live my life the way I want to.

 Oh yeah!
 Exchange isn’t as expensive as you think it is, so don’t let finances stand in the way.
 There are a lot of scholarships available, just manage the money well.
 Don’t let finances be something that holds you back.

 So there you have it!
-For more info, visit the international experience page to search study abroad opportunities by faculty.
+For more info, visit the international experience page to search for study abroad opportunities.